 When I was an assistant instructor in martial arts for kids, I could answer this question with an honest passion.
-I also ran the office and sold programs that had the potential to improve lives at any age.
+I worked at the local martial arts and karate school where I ran the office and sold programs that had the potential to improve lives at any age.

 Is karate good for kids?

-Do you believe the movie hype that karate students go out looking for fights to test their skills by creating a mixed martial art for kids-style event in an alley?
+Do you believe the movie hype that karate students go out looking for fights to test their skills by creating a mixed martial art for a kids-style event in an alley?
 If so, then let’s break this down.
-Not all karate schools for kids are created equal.
+Not all children’s karate schools are made equal.

 The American style of karate taught where I worked and earned my black belt is of a high standard, with a teaching principle grounded in respect: